dovecot/documentation/docs/howto/virtual/postfix.md

 In this configuration Postfix will only accept SASL requests on its submission port (`TCP:587`) and will not accept them on Port 25.

-As Dovecot is used as authentication backend in this example, this will not break inbound mail flow in case the authentication mechanism is down e.g. due to upgrading to a new build.
+As Dovecot is used as authentication driver in this example, this will not break inbound mail flow in case the authentication mechanism is down e.g. due to upgrading to a new build.